-First, to know how much dough to make for the day, you need to know how much dough you need per pie and, thus, dough ball weight.
-And the weight of your pizza doughball weight depends on the style of pizza you want to make.
+First, to know how much dough to make for the day, you need to know how much dough you need per pie and, thus, the dough ball weight.
+And the weight of your pizza doughball depends on the pizza style you want to make.

 How does a Millennial weigh their doughballs?